swtcpro/jingtum-lib-csharp/docs/docs.md

 * The Remote class provides public APIs to create two kinds of objects: Request object, and Transaction object.
 * The Request class is used to request info.
 * The Transaction class is used to operate transactions.
-* Both Request class and Transacton class both use Submit(callback) method to submit date to server.
+* Request class and Transacton class both use Submit(callback) method to submit data to server.
 * The result can be handled by the callback.

 ```